byarges/byarges.github.io/_posts/2022-12-21-greetings.md

 Anyway, I started this site in order to hopefully re-kindle that flame.
 Whether it sticks or not this time is entirely up to me and how I choose to spend my time.

 ## Really though, what are we looking at here?
-You're seeing my thoughts written in [Markdown](https://www.markdownguide.org/), which gets constructed into a web page rendered with a static blog theme called [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy) which is built for a static site generator written in called [Jekykll](https://jekyllrb.com/).
-This website is hosted on [GitHub Pages](https://pages.github.com/), my domain name is registered through a typical provider, and to be honest that's all there is to it!
+You're seeing my thoughts written in [Markdown](https://www.markdownguide.org/), which gets constructed into a web page and rendered into a static blog theme called [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy) which is designed for a static site generator, written in Ruby, called [Jekykll](https://jekyllrb.com/).
+This website is hosted on [GitHub Pages](https://pages.github.com/), my domain name is registered through some typical provider, and to be honest that's all there is to it!

 ## Happy Winter Solstice ❤️